-Some of you may have read our recent white paper: I’ve got an underperformer…get them out of here! and in that paper we explained some of the causes of underperformance.
+The lack of visibility caused by hybrid/blended working has created an undercurrent of concern about underperformance for some.
+However, others believe that performance and productivity have increased.
+The reality is that many managers struggled to deal with underperformance in the traditional working environment.
+Perhaps the physical proximity of staff camouflaged this.
+Some of you may have read our white paper Managing Underperformance in a virtual world and in that paper we explained some of the causes of underperformance.
 Because this is a hot topic for many managers, we thought a blog was in order explaining specifically how a performance management system can help to prevent underperformance.

-Reviewing these objectives and milestones regularly during one to ones and recording them in the system is also a great way of preventing underperformance in the first place or nipping performance issues in the bud.
+Reviewing these objectives and milestones regularly during one-to-ones is also a great way of preventing underperformance in the first place or nipping performance issues in the bud.
 If you have a performance management system like Actus that helps you embed a culture of regular one-to-ones and document them, then this process should be really straight-forward.
-Conducting regular one-to-ones is a critical part of ensuring that any potential performance issues are discussed early and are hopefully prevented.
-Documenting this process provides clarity and a data trail that can be referred back to, demonstrating that people are being managed fairly and consistently and protecting your business from litigation if things go wrong
+Conducting regular one-to-ones is a critical part of preventing any potential performance issues through early discussions.
+Documenting this process provides clarity and a data trail that you can be refer back to.
+This also demonstrates that people are being managed fairly and consistently, protecting your business from litigation if things go wrong.

 Actus empowers people to manage and record their own development including self study and on the job learning, helping people to realise that learning is their responsibility and giving L&D greater visibility of training needs.
-This makes it easier for them to provide ‘just in time training’, helping people to upskill even faster and reducing the likelihood of underperformance.
+This makes it easier for them to provide ‘point-of-need training’, helping people to upskill faster and therefore reducing the likelihood of underperformance.

-Finally, if you do have to go formal with performance improvement plans or disciplinary action, then having a documented audit trail is highly important to demonstrate fairness and avoid litigation.
+Finally, if you do have to go formal with performance improvement plans or disciplinary action, then evidence is key.
+Certainly, having a documented audit trail is highly important to demonstrate fairness and avoid litigation.
 A performance management system like Actus gives you the structure, transparency and rigour to help you deal with issues fairly.

-If you would like to find out more about how the Actus Performance Management System can help you deal with performance issues book a free demo by clicking on the button below.
+If you would like to find out more about how Actus can support you with performance issues, why not book a free demo below?